Prometheus: My Life in a Time Series Database

 Freedom from Google Photos: taking 18 years and 80gb out of the cloud

 Google Photos, the free, easy to use, on-for-many-android-users service has been the single Photo backup strategy for many of those who have used it, since it was released in 2015.
 I, for one, was amazed to discover that I have uploaded photos dating as far back as 2005, totalling over 80Gb.
 Initially, Google photos seemed like that ultimate, hassle-free, cloud backup service that would never be replaced….
-However, as time went on, I found myself growing increasingly concern about cloud services that “own” my personal data.
+However, as time went on, I found myself growing increasingly concern about cloud services that “own” my personal data. and I’ve just now managed to clear my data out of Google Photos.

 Continue reading...